andymccall/agon-development/01-helloworld/c/README.md

-### 00-helloworld
+### 01-helloworld

-This program is intended to test your build environment.
-The program simply starts and stops.
+This program prints Hello, World! to the console.

 #### Building